-Countries that allow surrogacy for foreigners are Russia, Ukraine, Greece, Georgia, Canada and the United States (only in some states).
-However, each one has its own particularities, especially with regard to family models that can access maternity or paternity through this way.
+Countries that allow surrogacy for foreigners are Russia, Ukraine, Greece, Georgia, Canada, and the United States (only in some states).
+However, each one has its particularities, especially about family models that can access maternity or paternity through this way.

-In the case of unmarried women, legislation in Russia, Greece, Canada, the United States ans lately U.K allows them to become mothers by gestational surrogacy.
+In the case of unmarried women, legislation in Russia, Greece, Canada, the United States, and lately the U.K allows them to become mothers by gestational surrogacy.

-The problem lies in the fact that, in spite of what the legislation of the country where the surrogacy has taken place says, the intended parents are not always recognised as the legal parents of the baby in the eyes of their own countries.
+The problem lies in the fact that, despite what the legislation of the country where the surrogacy has taken place says, the intended parents are not always recognized as the legal parents of the baby in the eyes of their own countries.

 Situation in Canada